-2-3 pages, single space, with extra space between paragraphs, including a preliminary bibliography of sources consulted.

-Due Tuesday, March 1, 11:55pm, at the "Assignments" tab on the course's Canvas site.
+2-3 pages, single space, with extra space between paragraphs, including a preliminary bibliography of sources consulted or (separate section) intended to consult.
+Due: Wednesday, March 6, 11:59pm, at the "Assignments" tab on the course's Canvas site.

 Historians often vary in their interpretations of particular historical events or episodes.
 Wars are no exception.
-One thing that motivates professional historians and political scientists is the aim of demonstrating than an existing interpretation is wrong, suggesting a new interpretation, and supporting that interpretation with evidence from documents or other sources.
-If one were to accept the conventional wisdom about what happened and why in a particular historical episode, then there is not much point to doing yet another study.
+One thing that motivates professional historians and political scientists is the aim of demonstrating than an existing interpretation is wrong or incomplete, suggesting a new interpretation, and supporting the latter with historical evidence.
+If one agrees with the conventional wisdom about what happened and why in a particular historical episode, then there is not much point to doing yet another study.
 This norm is if anything more pronounced in political science.
-The aim is to demonstrate not only that one's interpretation is consistent with the historical evidence, but also to demonstrate that it fits the evidence better than do the interpretations of other scholars.
+Scholars aim to demonstrate not only that one's interpretation is consistent with the historical evidence, but also to demonstrate that it fits the evidence better than do the interpretations of other scholars.
 By focusing in paper #1 on the alternative historical interpretations of your war, you are situating your paper in the broader literature and setting up your final research paper.
 I am generally looking for three to five alternative interpretations for a particular crisis or war.

 Sometimes it is fairly easy to identify alternative interpretations of a particular war.
 For the U.S. decision for war against Iraq in 2003, some argue that it was "all about oil."
-Others emphasize the ideological aim of overthrowing an evil dictator and bringing democracy to Iraq and the region; misperceptions associated with the belief that Iraq had an ongoing nuclear weapons program; the role of neoconservatives in the U.S. decision-making process; or the world view and personality of U.S. President George W. Bush.
+Others emphasize the ideological aim of overthrowing an evil dictator and promoting democracy in Iraq and in the region; or misperceptions associated with the belief that Iraq had an ongoing nuclear weapons program; or the role of neoconservatives; or the world view and personality of U.S. President George W. Bush.

 Alternative interpretations are sometimes reflected in the title of books and articles.
 The subtitle of Herbert Bass's book on American Entry into World War I (1964), for example, is Submarines, Sentiment, or Security.
-This suggests the ongoing debates about whether American decision to enter the war was motivated primarily by the German submarine threat to U.S. commerce, to US control over the Atlantic Ocean, or to the principle of freedom of the seas; by the US ideological commitment to liberal democracy; or by US concerns about the European balance of power.
+This reflects ongoing debates about whether American decision to enter the war was motivated primarily by German submarine threat to U.S. commerce, by the US ideological commitment to liberal democracy or historical ties to Britain, or by US concerns about the European balance of power.